 - (1) Including 1,274,620 shares of common stock issuable upon conversion of Series A preferred stock and 7,465 shares of common stock issuable upon exercise of stock options held by Housatonic Equity Investors L.P.
 Housatonic Equity Investors I, LLC is the general partner of Housatonic Equity Investors, L.P.
-William N. Thorndike, Jr., Barry D. Reynolds, Michael C. Jackson and Eliot Wadsworth II are the managers of Housatonic Equity Investors I, LLC.
+William N. Thorndike, Jr. is the managing director of Housatonic Equity Investors I, LLC and William N. Thorndike, Jr., Barry D. Reynolds, Michael C. Jackson and Eliot Wadsworth II are the managers of Housatonic Equity Investors I, LLC.
 As such, Mr. Jackson may be deemed to share voting and investment power with respect to all shares held by such entity.
 Mr. Jackson disclaims beneficial ownership of such shares except to the extent of his pecuniary interest, if any. - (2) LeMaitre Family LLC is 100% owned by Peter Boland, as trustee for various trusts formed for the benefit of the children of Dr. LeMaitre and Mrs. LeMaitre, including George W. LeMaitre.
 The trust for the benefit of George W. LeMaitre holds a 20% membership interest in LeMaitre Family LLC.
 George W. LeMaitre and Peter Boland are the managers of LeMaitre Family LLC, with sole voting and investment power with respect to all shares held by such entity, acting by unanimous agreement.
 George W. LeMaitre disclaims beneficial ownership of such shares except to the extent of his pecuniary interest. - (3) Includes 122,031 shares of common stock owned by LeMaitre Family LLC, which represents the 20% membership interest held by a trust for the benefit of George W. LeMaitre.
-See footnote 2. - (4) Includes 118,580 shares of common stock issuable to Mr. Roberts upon exercise of stock options. - Includes 378,178 shares of common stock issuable to Mr. Gebauer upon exercise of stock options.
-Consists of 13,374 shares of common stock issuable to Mr. Kelly upon exercise of stock options. - (6) Consists of 13,374 shares of common stock issuable to Mr. Kelly upon exercise of stock options.
-(7) Consists of 98,600 shares of common stock issuable to Mr. Kamke upon exercise of stock options. - (7) Consists of 98,600 shares of common stock issuable to Mr. Kamke upon exercise of stock options.
-(8) Includes 8,674 shares of common stock issuable to Dr. LeMaitre upon exercise of stock options.
-Excludes 610,154 shares of common stock owned by LeMaitre - Family LLC.
-(9) Includes 2,000 shares of common stock issuable to Mrs. LeMaitre upon exercise of stock options and 300,000 shares of common stock owned by the Cornelia W. - LeMaitre Crantor Retained Annuity Trust, of which Mrs. LeMaitre is the sole trustee.
+See footnote 2. - (4) Includes 118,580 shares of common stock issuable to Mr. Roberts upon exercise of stock options. - (5) Includes 378,178 shares of common stock issuable to Mr. Gebauer upon exercise of stock options. - (6) Consists of 13,374 shares of common stock issuable to Mr. Kelly upon exercise of stock options. - (7) Consists of 98,600 shares of common stock issuable to Mr. Kamke upon exercise of stock options.
+(8) Includes 8,674 shares of common stock issuable to Dr. LeMaitre upon exercise of stock options. - (8) Includes 8,674 shares of common stock issuable to Dr. LeMaitre upon exercise of stock options.
+Excludes 610,154 shares of common stock owned by LeMaitre Family LLC. - (9) Includés 2,000 shares of common stock issuable to Mrs. LeMaitre upon exercise of stock options and 300,000 shares of common stock owned by the Cornelia W. LeMaitre Grantor Retained Annuity Trust, of which Mrs. LeMaitre is the sole trustee.
 Excludes 610,154 shares of common stock owned by LeMaitre Family LLC. - (10) Consists of 4,381 shares of common stock issuable to Mr. Jasinski upon exercise of stock options. - (11) Includes an aggregate of 717,250 shares of common stock issuable upon exercise of stock options held by 18 executive officers and directors.
 Excludes 488,123 shares of common stock owned by LeMaitre Family LLC.